Mixtures of Gaussian Process Experts with SMC$^2$

-However, we note that the treedGP R package \citep{Gramacy:2007} employs MCMC and thus, comes with an increased computational cost, although the SMC$^2$ scheme developed here is general and could be used for other choices of gating networks.
-In the second dataset, the partition plays a crucial role due to the discontinuous nature of the true function and heteroskedastic noise.
+However, we note that the treedGP R package \citep{Gramacy:2007} employs MCMC and thus, comes with an increased computational cost (see for example \citep{Zhang:2019} who find that treedGP increases wall-clock time by a factor of $\approx18$ compared to IS-MOE).
+We note that the SMC$^2$ scheme developed here is general and could be used for other choices of gating networks, such as trees, for faster inference with treedGPs.
+In the second data set, the partition plays a crucial role due to the discontinuous nature of the true function and heteroskedastic noise.
 As postulated, in this setting, the results of IS-MoE in Figure \ref{im:nonstationaryComparisonFigure} are quite poor, while SMC$^2$-MoE provides substantial improvements, recovering well the ground truth.
 The GP and RBCM either under-smooth or over-smooth due to the stationary assumption of the models.
-The results with treedGP are better but highlight the difficult of inferring the cut-off values determining the treed partition structure.
-We also show $L^1$ and $L^2$ vector norms between the computed predictive densities and the ground truth densities and the L1 vector norm between the obtained predictive median and the ground truth median in Tables \ref{tb:stationaryDifferences} and \ref{tb:nonstationaryDifferences} for the two synthetic data sets.
+The results with treedGP are better but highlight the difficulty of inferring the cut-off values determining the treed partition structure.
+We also show $L^1$ and $L^2$ vector norms between the computed predictive densities, the ground truth densities and the L1 vector norm between the obtained predictive median and the ground truth median with predictive log-likelihood results in Tables \ref{tb:stationaryDifferences} and \ref{tb:nonstationaryDifferences} for the two synthetic data sets.